About the EDI Unit

 - Ann King, Athena SWAN Project Officer.
 Ann co-ordinates the range of activities encompassing Athena SWAN.
 Included in this work is supporting and liaising with the University Athena SWAN Steering Group and with individual Departments in submitting applications for Athena SWAN Awards.
 Ann also advises College and Department-level Athena SWAN Committees and Self-Assessment Teams.

-- Anne-Marie Curtin, EDI Officer, works to promote awareness of EDI issues in UCC, develop best practice guidlines for staff and students, and promote EDI issues and events in UCC and support the work of the Equality Committee.
+- Anne-Marie Curtin, EDI Officer, works to promote awareness of EDI issues in UCC, develop best practice guidelines for staff and students, promote EDI issues and events in UCC and support the work of the Equality Committee.